Is busing to integrate school still necessary?

 in this forum:

 Shouldn't qualified teachers at all schools end the busing debate?
 Does busing solve inequities or promote resentment?
-Can people in racially separated areas still work in a diverse envrionment?
+Can people in racially separated areas still work in a diverse environment?
 Should schools and students be placed in schools according to merit instead of racial background?
 Does busing allow kids of different races to learn to work together?
+Julia Morton of Huntersville, NC asks: If busing is necessary for integration when people live in basically separate areas, are people in areas like the Midwest and some areas in the West and Northeast automatically prejudiced because they attend(ed) basically all-white schools?
+Can these people deal with diverse groups once they are on the job, since they didn't attend diversely populated schools?